Loading Events

 Venue: UCL Physics A1/3 (top floor), followed by networking in E7 (ground floor)

-To welcome new PIs to the TYC, and to introduce them and their research to existing members, the Thomas Young Centre runs a continuous programme of Recently Recruited events
+To Thomas Young Centre runs a continuous programme of Recently Appointed talks to welcome new PIs to the TYC, and to introduce them and their research to the community.

 This session introduces Angela Casarella from Imperial, Francisco Martin-Martinez from King’s, and Ricardo Grau-Crespo from QMUL, to the TYC.